 If you’re hiking in Torrey Pines from December to April, be on the lookout for whales.

 Where’s the best place for whale sightseeing in Torrey Pines, you wonder?

 Anywhere there’s a coastline, really.
 But Razor Point and Yucca Point are extra good places for whale watching because of their proximity to the water.

-If you’re traveling outside of whale season, still keep your eyes on the ocean.
-You may see a pod of dolphins!
+Even if you’re traveling to San Diego outside of whale season, it’s worth keeping your eyes on the ocean.
+You might spot a pod of dolphins.

 Tip #9: Look for Fossils